-C. Additional comments to support AJD: The review area for this AJD includes the location of one planned project by the Los Alamos National Laboratories (LANL) page 5-6.
+C. Additional comments to support AJD: The review area for this AJD includes the location of a planned project by Esencia Holdings, LLC.
+The project is for the construction of a residential subdivision on approximately 275 acres, which will include hiking trails, parks, and 6-acre amenity center.

-According to information provided by the Natural Resources Conservation Service, the review area has a semi-arid continental climate.
+According to information provided by the NRCS and their Ecosystem Dynamics Interpretive Tool (EDIT), the review area has a semi-arid continental climate.
 There are distinct seasonal temperature variations.
 Mean annual precipitation varies from 10 to 16 inches.
+However, wide yearly and seasonal fluctuations are common within this climate zone which can range from 5 to 25 inches.
 The overall climate is characterized by cold dry winters in which winter moisture is less than summer.
-Wide yearly and seasonal fluctuations are common for this climatic zone which can range from 5 to 25 inches.
 Of this, approximately 25-35% falls as snow, and 65-75% falls as rain between April 1 and November 1.
-The growing season is April through September.
 As much as half or more of the annual precipitation can be expected to come during the period of July through September.
 August is typically the wettest month of the year.
 The driest period is usually from November to April; and February is normally the driest month.
 During July, August, and September 4 to 6 inches of precipitation influence the presence and production of warm season plants.
 Fall and spring moisture is conducive to the growth of cool-season herbaceous plants and maximum shrub growth.
 Growth usually begins in March and ends with plant maturity and seed dissemination when the moisture deficiency and warmer temperatures occur in early June.
 There is also a period of growth in the fall.
 Summer precipitation is characterized by brief thunderstorms, normally occurring in the afternoon and evening.
 Winter moisture usually occurs as snow, which seldom lies on the ground for more than a few days.
 The average annual total snowfall is 29.1 inches.
-The snow depth usually ranges from 0 to 1 inches during the winter months.
+The snow depth usually ranges from 0 to 1 inch during the winter months.